 A one-time movement is permission granted to an EM Participant, allowing him/her to leave the monitored residence for a specific reason.
 Movement may be approved without a court order for one-time movement.
 The movement must be necessary to ensure the participant’s success while on the program.

 *Any other one-time movement that is acceptable to the Sheriff and increases the defendants’ chances of success on the program may also be considered.

-Movement for work may be approved for employment at a legitimate place of business licensed to operate in the state of Illinois and at one single location.
+Movement for work may be approved for employment with a court order at a legitimate place of business licensed to operate in the state of Illinois and at one single location.

-Movement for school may be approved for a student at a Chicago or suburban public school, college, trade school, or other specialized school at one single location and which is licensed to operate in the state of Illinois.
+Movement for school may be approved for a student at a Chicago or suburban public school, college, trade school, or other specialized school with a court order at one single location and which is licensed to operate in the state of Illinois.

 A signed letter from the employer on company letterhead stating the specific hours, days, address of employment, duties performed, a supervisor name, and contact number must be provided.
 Again, movement will not be approved without this information on the letterhead of the movement destination.

 The below information is required for movement and must be emailed to the Sheriff’s Electronic Monitoring Unit at least seventy-two (72) hours before the requested movement date and time.

 - EM participant’s name, jail number and contact phone number.

 - Name, address, and telephone number of the desired movement destination.